theideasmith/plasmidjs/README.md

 # Plasmidjs

-Plasmidjs allows you to treat an object as cell and each of its methods as genes; allowing you to control which methods/genes are switched on, and what happens if an *switched-off* method is called.
+Plasmidjs allows you to treat an object as a cell and each of its methods as genes; allowing you to control which methods/genes are switched on, and what happens if an *switched-off* method is called.

 This is the child of synthetic biology and nodejs and was inspired by the author's experience at Cooper Union's Summer STEM iGem track as well as by [conduitjs](https://github.com/ifandelse/ConduitJS).